Home Rangers

 Review the requirement

-Plan the installation
+Plan the device location

-Install the approved device
+Install the assembly

 Discuss next steps